Sanskrit Texts from the Hindu Tradition

 - Full Year

-A good basic knowledge of Sanskrit will be required for students who wish to take this course.
+A good basic knowledge of Sanskrit will be required for students who wish to take this module.

 Method of assessment